persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

   together with a kernel smoothing representation.

-  The user can configure the plot and choose between PDF/CDF with the graphic configuration (below the study tree).
+  The user can configure the plot and choose between PDF/CDF with the graphic settings (below the study tree).

   .. image:: /user_manual/graphical_interface/probabilistic_analysis/centralTendencyPDFConfig.png
       :align: center

   The user can define:
     - The Title of the graph, expected to be a string;
     - The plotted output, by default the first output;

   It has two tabs, **X-axis** and **Y-axis** where the user can define:
     - The axis Title, expected to be a string;